Guidelines for the Conduct of a Dissertation Defense:

 Speaking about one’s research is in itself an academic skill that is different from writing the study.
 Presentations can be done in many formats: seated at the table with the committee, standing with PowerPoint, handouts, or posters.
 The format itself is not as important as the substance of the presentation and should reflect the most effective way to communicate to the audience an overview of the student’s research.
 Some chairs, in consultation with candidates, allow questions during the flow of the presentation, others prefer to hold questions to the end.
 The chair should inform the committee of the student’s preference prior to beginning the presentation.

-- After the presentation, the student will be asked to be seated and get organized with the supporting materials they have brought to the defense such as their dissertation document and notepad.
+- After the presentation, the student will be asked to get organized with the supporting materials they have brought to the defense such as their dissertation document and notepad.
 It is recommended that students not bring too many supporting materials to the defense as they can be a distraction to their ability to answer questions.
 The intention here is that the candidate is sufficiently knowledgeable about the topic, literature, and methodology that he or she can speak freely during the questioning period.
 Committee members should realize that the purposes of the rounds of questions could include some or all of the following depending on the defense level:

 - allow the student to clarify minor questions the committee has related to organization, specific literature included, and components of the research process;